ttanninen/freeride_spot_review_webapp/README.md

 Navigate to the directory where you want to add the repository directory.
 > $ git clone git@github.com:tannitee/freeride_spot_review_webapp

+Go to the newly created directory.
+> $ cd freeride_spot_review_webapp

-**Set up virtual environment for python3 and install flask** Install and activate virtual environment for python3.
+**Set up virtual environment for python3 and install flask** In your application directory:

+Install and activate virtual environment for python3.
 > $ python3 -m venv venv

+Then activate the virtual environment.
 > $ source venv/bin/activate

 After initializing virtual environment, install Flask for Python.
 > $ (venv)../pip install flask

 **Create database and populate with example data** database.db is not included in the repository, so it must be built locally with the sql-schema found in the repository.
 First, ensure that you have sqlite3 installed.
 > $ (sudo) apt install sqlite3

-Create database.db using the schema.sql file.
+To the application directory, create database.db using the provided schema.sql file.
 > $ sqlite3 database.db < schema.sql

 Caution!
 It is important that the database filename is database.db.